Table of Contents

 These types of personal guarantees are commonly used when multiple business partners look to get an unsecured loan together.
 Limited personal guarantees set boundaries for each partner’s liability in the event of default.

-As long as you feel comfortable with the payments your business is being asked to make then precautions like personal guarantees and blanket liens shouldn’t be an issue.
-By doing your research and asking proper questions, an unsecured business loan can be a great financial tool for your business.
+As long as you feel comfortable with the payments your business is being asked to make, personal guarantees and blanket liens shouldn’t be an issue.
+By doing your research and asking proper questions, an unsecured business loan can be a crucial financial tool for your business.

-Before entering into an unsecured loan agreement, you should look at both the positive and negative sides of the scale,
+Before entering into an unsecured loan agreement, you should look at both the positives and negatives.

-Typically, getting an unsecured business loan isn’t as involved or time consuming as other types of business loans.
-Because many unsecured funding programs are offered through alternative funding companies—like Fast Capital 360, for example—applications are expedited, only requiring a few pieces of information to get the funds in your account.
+Typically, getting an unsecured business loan isn’t as involved or time-consuming as types of secured business funding.
+Because many fast unsecured business loans are offered through alternative funding companies, applications are expedited, only requiring certain pieces of information to get the funds in your account.

 Larger Loans Possible

-In the right scenario, it’s possible for applicants to get larger loan amounts with an unsecured business loan.
-This is because secured business loans usually limit your loan amount up to the value of the collateral you’re offering on the financing.
+It’s possible for applicants to get larger loan amounts with an unsecured business loan.
+This is because secured business loans typically limit your loan amount up to the value of the collateral you’re offering on the financing.
 It’s more common, however, for secured lenders to approve you for a percentage of the collateral you’re pledging.

 Smaller Repayment Windows